jeffpk62/tone-analyzer/case-studies.md

 The service can predict customer satisfaction from the tone of the response with 67-percent accuracy.
 IBM discovered the following correlation between the tone of customer tweets and whether the customer was satisfied with the response:

--   The angrier that customers are, the less likely they are to be satisfied with the response (negative correlation of -0.198 between a high-value score on anger in a customer tweet and customer satisfaction).
+-   The angrier that customers are, the less likely they are to be satisfied with the response.
+A negative correlation of -0.198 exists between a high-value score on anger in a customer tweet and customer satisfaction.

 ## Predicting TED Talk applause
 {: #tedTalks}